 Bloom Time: Summer

-Rudbeckia fulgida is a clump-forming, free-blooming perennial up to 4 feet (1.2 m) tall and often tends to form colonies in the wild.
-The flowers are daisy-like with golden yellow rays surrounding a brownish-purple center disk.
-Blooming profusely generally from mid summer to early fall.
+Rudbeckia fulgida is a clump-forming perennial that grows up to 4 feet (1.2 m) tall, often forming colonies in the wild.
+Flowers are daisy-like, with golden yellow rays surrounding a brownish-purple center disk.
+The plant blooms profusely, generally from mid-summer to early fall.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).